zhangzeyingvv/MagneticTB/README.md

   * Add English manual.

 v.1.03 2023/2/17
-  * Using a greedy algorithm to automatically calculate the generators of a space group, significantly improves computational efficiency.
+  * Using a greedy algorithm to automatically find the generators of a space group, significantly improves computational efficiency.